February 27, 2017

 Make sure that your design is clean and beautiful.
 Overlooking the importance of web design is a huge mistake.
 It doesn’t matter how great your content is if your blog looks like a complete mess.
 Get a premium WordPress theme (take a look at 2017’s best selling themes on Theme Forest).
 It costs less than $100 to make your website look professional (you can upgrade to a completely custom design once you get the business going).

 Again, don’t procrastinate by telling yourself that you need to research this or research that, it’s just your anxiety talking.
 Sit down and get these 5 tasks done in one day.
 You can always adjust things as you go – the most important thing now is to get started.

-As I’ve already mentioned before, an engaged email list is one of the most valuable assets you can own as an online entrepreneur, therefore you need to make list building your top priority from the day one.
+As I’ve already mentioned before, an engaging email list is one of the most valuable assets you can own as an online entrepreneur, therefore you need to make list building your top priority from the day one.